chetnashah/javawork/androidbasics/Activity.md

 `Activity is destroyed and recreated on configuration change by default.`

-### use onSaveInstanceState to save bundle data (by instance state we mean activity instance state)
+### use onSaveInstanceState to save bundle data (by instance state we mean activity instance state - i.e serialized data)

 `onSaveInstanceStatEe() is called after activity has been stopped but before being destroyed`.
 This is usually used to save data before destruction as a part of configuration change,